augiedoggie/TrackRunner/ReadMe.md

 ~/TrackRunner> cmake -DCMAKE_BUILD_TYPE=Debug -DBUILD_USERGUIDE=OFF -DUSE_MENUITEM_ICONS=ON .
 ```

 *Menuitem icons are an experimental hack.
-If the internal Tracker menu code changes then this add-on will cause Tracker to repeatedly crash until it is disabled or recompiled against newer Tracker sources code.
+If the internal Tracker menu code changes then this add-on will cause Tracker to repeatedly crash until it is disabled or recompiled against newer Tracker source code.
 This should only be enabled by advanced users.*